Akris: Collections

-Akris is a collection of sleek, refined, and versatile pieces, designed in clear architectural lines, with exceptional fabrics, body conscious tailoring and sophisticated colors.
-Albert Kriemler has gained a strong following by creating a fashion collection for career-oriented women around the world.
+Akris is a collection of pieces, designed in lines, with fabrics, tailoring and colors.
+Albert Kriemler has gained a following by creating a fashion collection for career-oriented women around the world.
 Artists and architects have inspired his designs or have collaborated directly with him.

 In 1996, Akris introduced a new line called Akris Punto.
 The Akris Punto collection has an emphasis on "relaxed sportswear".
 In 2009, Akris expanded its Prêt-a-Porter offering with the introduction of handbags featuring animal-friendly horsehair textile, a woven fabric made from the tail-hair.

 In 1996, Akris was admitted to the French Chambre Syndicale, the governing body of the French fashion industry.
 The company delayed participating in Paris Fashion Week until 2004, when it was able to secure a spot on one of the event's most important days.
 In the 2000s, the company was one of the world's fastest-growing designer brands, selling at stores such as Bergdorf Goodman and Neiman Marcus, where Akris shares floor space with brands like Bottega Veneta, Fendi and Lanvin.
 Akris's success is largely due to trunk shows and word of mouth; the company does very little advertising.
 Unlike other fashion houses, the company does not produce fragrances and does not license its name.
 Akris have a reputation for working with artists.
 Two notable examples have been a collaboration with the German photographer Thomas Ruff and separately with the British painter David Wightman.

 Sales and stores

 Akris is the largest Swiss clothing producer, though it does not disclose sales or profit figures.
 Its value has been reported as approximately US$500 million; the company has not disputed this figure, but the number may be an overestimate "judging from [Albert] Kriemler's response when that number is tossed out.
 The brand is sold in more than 300 locations worldwide.

 Approximately 40% of Akris sales are in North America.
 Akris was first sold in the United States in 1988; the brand can now be found in 70 U.S. stores, including over 20 Neiman Marcus locations and 30-some Saks Fifth Avenue locations, where Akris shares floor space with brands like Bottega Veneta, Fendi and Lanvin.
-Freestanding Akris boutiques are located in Boston, New York City, Atlanta, Palm Beach, Bal Harbor, Dallas and Houston.
+Freestanding Akris boutiques are located in Boston, New York City, Atlanta, Palm Beach, Bal Harbor, Chicago, Dallas and Houston.
 Akris Punto is sold in approximately 100 stores in the United States.